wilsonmar/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

    procedures in the company.
 It's open-sourced at
    <a target="_blank" href="https://gitlab.com/gitlab-com/www-gitlab-com/tree/master/source/handbook">https://gitlab.com/gitlab-com/www-gitlab-com/tree/master/source/handbook</a>.

-   This provides a worry-free enviornment for people to take initiative.
+   This provides a worry-free environment for people to take initiative.

 ## Task list